RoadieHQ/marketing-site/content/docs/getting-started/overview/index.md

 ## 6. [Creating a template](/docs/getting-started/scaffolding-components/)

-The Roadie Backstage Scaffolder is a feature that allows you to define software templates to create new software projects, update existing ones or simply perform repeated tasks in a consistent manner.
+Roadie Backstage Scaffolder allows you to define software templates to create new software projects, update existing ones or simply perform repeated tasks in a consistent manner.
+You can create your own templates, actions and field extensions to help automate common tasks.

 ## 7. [Adding your docs](/docs/getting-started/technical-documentation/)

-The Tech Docs feature of Roadie Backstage allows markdown files written alongside the code of your components to appear in Backstage as styled HTML documentation.
+Roadie Backstage TechDocs feature allows markdown files written alongside the code of your components to appear in Backstage as styled HTML documentation.
 Because this documentation is centralized in Backstage, it is more likely to be found and used by other people in your organization.